P2PModels/se-docs/README.md

 ```
 ├── bibliography                        <- Books, papers, and any other bibliography materials in pdf
-|                                          format
-├── credentias                          <- Credentials of the prototypes and services used in the
 |                                          software development process
 ├── documentation                       <- Documentation related to the implemented
 |                                          prototypes